martel-innovate/join-fiware-lab-guide/node-connection/fiware-lab.md

 # Connecting your Node to FIWARE Lab

+This section describe how to connect a node to FIWARE Lab